This post may contain affiliate links. Please see our disclosure policy.

 This Mango Shrimp Ceviche makes the perfect summer appetizer or meal!
-It’s light, refreshing, and bursting with flavor from tangy lime and sweet mango.
-This crowd pleasing dish will be sure to be on repeat all summer long.
+It’s light, refreshing, and bursting with flavor from tangy lime, soft avocado, and sweet mango.
+This crowd pleasing easy shrimp recipe will be sure to be on repeat all summer long.

 The perfect summer recipe has arrived.
-This ceviche is exactly what you want to serve when it’s too hot to cook, when your expecting company, or just for a fun weeknight dish for dining al fresco!
+This ceviche is exactly what you want to serve when it’s too hot to cook, when you’re expecting company, or just for a fun weeknight dish for dining al fresco!
 As a nutritionist, I am always trying to develop more healthy appetizers that are loaded with flavor and inspire you in the kitchen.
-This ceviche recipe is just that!
+This summer shrimp recipe is just that!
+Fresh, light, and one of those easy shrimp recipes you’ll come back to all season long.
 Low-carb, Keto-friendly, Paleo, and Whole30 friendly too.

 What is ceviche?